smu-iot20-g7/documentation/docs/src/journal/tablevision.md

 ![initialiser](../assets/initialiser.gif)

-After initialising, we send our table coordinates to our _Processer_. _Processer_ will create `Table` objects with the coordinates specified.
+After initialising, we will send our table coordinates to our _Processer_. _Processer_ will create `Table` objects with the coordinates specified.

 ## Sensor modalities